GitHubOfAndrew/TeAMOFlow/README.md

 ## Acknowledgments

-We would like to acknowledge the efforts of James Kirk and his fantastic project **TensorRec** (link: https://github.com/jfkirk/tensorrec), from which this project took inspiration from.
+We would like to acknowledge the efforts of James Kirk and his fantastic project [**TensorRec**](https://github.com/jfkirk/tensorrec), from which this project took inspiration from.
 In fact, this project came out as an effort to adopt Tensorrec for the TensorFlow 2.x environment (as that library is written on TensorFlow 1.x and is no longer supported).
 By no means are the ideas behind this work 100% original, they are from many fantastic tutorials and academic research done in the field.
 I have added my own optimizations and workflow in this, however.
 Please contact me if there are any questions or concerns.

 ***Note:*** This project is extremely early in its development cycle and not nearly close to completed to where I would like.
 Please open a pull request or an issue if there are any changes/improvements that need to be suggested.